Christianity Clarifications (just looking at the facts)

 Jesus and Christianity from non-Bible sources

 I think we can all agree that writings in one place (The Bible) need to be corroborated with other text from other sources.
-For
+For example, we learn in Christian churches the

 - the body of Jesus disappeared from a guarded tomb.